Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You (or your gang) can commit a “Store Robbery” 2 times per day, with a 2-hour cooldown.

-- You (or your gang) can rob a house multiple times per day, with a 2-hour cooldown.
+- You (or your gang) can rob a house multiple times per day, with a 30 minute cooldown.

 # Underground Hideouts